fdesign1/matiCV-modern3/content/authors/admin/_index.md

       - Jira, Confluence, Power BI, MS Office, Windows, Azure.
       - Research, Effective communications skills, proactive, time management.
 ---
-Native Spanish speaker with a strong background in IT, data analysis, the automotive industry, and support engineering.
-Experienced in troubleshooting technical issues, resolving challenges, and ensuring customer success.
-Passionate about delivering product support, streamlining processes, and collaborating with cross-functional teams to improve efficiency.
-Adept at working in dynamic, customer-focused environments with strong communication and problem-solving skills.
-Currently working as a Support Engineer, eager to contribute expertise in technical support and process improvement within an innovative tech environment.
-In my freetime, I am actively learning web development and I enjoy riding speedway motorcycle(żużel), staying active at the gym or swimming.
+Native Spanish speaker with a strong background in IT, data analysis, automotive, and support engineering.
+Skilled in troubleshooting, customer success, and process optimization.
+Passionate about product support and cross-team collaboration.
+Currently a Support Engineer, eager to contribute technical expertise in a dynamic tech environment.In my free time, I learn web development and enjoy practicing speedway-żużel motorcycle, the gym, and swimming.